keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/jenkins/index.md

 * Finally, click **Create subscription** to save and enable the webhook for your Slack integration.

-With those steps done you are triggering a Jenkins Pipeline whenever a `test.triggered` event is sent from Keptn.
+With those steps done, Keptn is triggering a Jenkins Pipeline whenever a `test.triggered` event occurs.

 ## Advanced: Integrate Jenkins response